 “Most of my clients are working professionals, so they really love having their hair taken care of so they can free up time in their daily routines,” Ymani Blake, a natural hairstylist based in Chicago, told R29Unbothered.
 Before the pandemic, Blake turned a room in her apartment into a styling space, which is based around creating a peaceful experience.

 On March 20, as the number of confirmed coronavirus cases increased in the northeast, New York State Governor Andrew Cuomo — along with the governors of New Jersey, Connecticut and Pennsylvania — took a multi-state approach and announced the temporary closure of businesses offering personal care services.
 The measure, which included hair salons and barbershops, went into effect on March 21 at 8 p.m.
-Other states in the U.S. including California, Texas, Ohio, Minnesota, Washington, Kentucky, Colorado, West Virginia and Nevada have done the same.
+Other states including California, Texas, Ohio, Minnesota, Washington, Kentucky, Colorado, West Virginia and Nevada have done the same.

 The Black internet community reacted the way it knows how: with teary memes and videos that described their anxiety and outrage.
-But despite the humour, there was a tinge of panic to it all.
+But despite the humor, there was a tinge of panic to it all.
 What happens when hairstylists are no longer able to have clients — many whom they consider family or good friends — in their seats due to COVID-19?

 Governor Cuomo: I'm closing all barber shops & hair salons.— Fidel Cashflow (@Maserati_Gotti_) March 20, 2020

 Black and Spanish Women: pic.twitter.com/leiijtOAxQ